 Will the dinosaurs in the documentary have feathers?

 Absolutely!
 Unlike many dinosaur documentaries, our absolute top priority when it comes to making this series isn't sensationalism (trying to make things as cool as possible at the expense of scientific accuracy) but ensuring scientific accuracy across the board.
 This means that we won't let Jurassic Park nostalgia get in the way of reconstructing the dromaeosaurs (or as they're usually called, "raptors") in our documentary with feathers, or other theropods for that matter.

 In fact, in general our documentary will not give into pop-culture clichés, like portraying all dromaeosaurs as pack hunters, portraying large theropod dinosaurs as monsters that just fight, roar, and kill all the time (and never fail at it either), giving sauropods elephant feet, depicting iguanodonts and hadrosaurs as wimps that are easy meals for theropod predators, getting pterosaur anatomy wrong in every conceivable way, etc. This documentary will reconstruct these animals as they were in reality, in terms of both anatomy and behavior.

-However, while we definitely consider depicting certain dinosaur groups with feathers important (especially coelurosaurian theropods with the exception of tyrannosaurids; Tyrannosaurus will not have a feather coat, though it will have sparse protofeathers like elephant hair), we won't go overboard with the feathers to the point of absurdity.
-You won't see any sauropods, thyreophorans (stegosaurs and ankylosaurs), or even allosauroids, ceratosaurids, or megalosauroids with feathers in our documentary.
+However, while we definitely consider depicting certain dinosaur groups with feathers important (especially coelurosaurian theropods with the exception of tyrannosaurids; our Tyrannosaurus model doesn't have a huge feather coat, rather sparse protofeathers like elephant hair), we won't go overboard with the feathers to the point of absurdity.
+You won't see any sauropods, thyreophorans (stegosaurs and ankylosaurs), or even allosauroids and ceratosaurids, with feathers in our documentary.